cloone8/software-containerization/README.md

 both HTTP and HTTPS have to be port forwarded (port 80 and 443).

+## Upgrading the application

+To upgrade the application with a rolling deployment, simply update the deployment YAML script for the deployment you wish to update with the new container image, then apply it.
+To upgrade the application with a canary deployment, you must define a new YAML with the same details as the old deployment, but with a different label and image.
+Scale the old and new deployments according to the ratio you desire, then apply the new deployment.
+Incoming requests will be routed to the new deployment based on the ratio of old to new.

+Rollback of updates can be applied similarly; simply edit the YAML script to point at the old image and apply it.

 ## Uninstalling the application

 If the application was installed using the Helm chart, uninstalling is as easy as getting the installation name using `helm3 ls`, and then uninstalling using `helm3 uninstall {NAME}`.